 Planet without quakes gets rattled by a big one.
 Girl enters a deep mine to find out why.
+Book 1 of the Scribes Series.

 Available on Amazon in Kindle, paperback, and hardcover.
 Free for Kindle Unlimited subscribers!